ZubairSidd/doyouknowme/README.md

 # Welcome to DoYouKnowMe

-Compelete the quiz and how much you know about me.
+Compelete the quiz and you will get how much you know about me.

 Best of Luck.